dblaufuss/rayleigh-sky-model/README.md

 # Rayleigh Sky Model
 Simulaiton of the [rayleigh sky model](https://en.wikipedia.org/wiki/Rayleigh_sky_model) using python.

+### TO-DO
+- Create 3D version of model.
+Matplotlib may be limiting for this.
+- Figure out the how to minimize warping at very small angles.
+- Organize code better (maybe turn this into a package?)

 ### Angle of Polarization (°)
 Angle $\alpha$ of polarization of $\vec{E}$ at any observable point $P$ can be found with: